fwew/fwew/README.md

 ## REPL

 There is also an interactive mode, activated when no words are present in the command line arguments:
-All flags are set to default values: -v=false -r=false -l=eng -i=false -ipa=false -p="all", unless overridden on
+All flags are set to default values: -v=false -r=false -l=en -i=false -ipa=false -p="all", unless overridden on
 the command line.
 Fwew will continuously prompt you for input.

 ```